tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchmanagement/index.md

 ## Authentication and access control

 Administration rights are conveyed through roles in Azure Active Directory (AD).
+A best practice is to assign roles to groups rather than individual users.
+The subscription owner or global administrator manages these assignments.
+For more information, see [Assign Azure AD roles to groups](azure/active-directory/roles/groups-assign-role).

-In Azure Cognitive Search, supported roles include Owner, Contributor, and Reader.
-For more information, see [Role-based authorization](/azure/search/search-security-rbac).
+For search service management, supported roles include Owner, Contributor, and Reader.
+For the full list, see [Role-based authorization](/azure/search/search-security-rbac).

 ## Management APIs in other SDKs

 The REST APIs are foundational to Azure Cognitive Search, and any changes to the programming model are reflected in the REST APIs first.

-Alternatives include the following SDKs, which are independently updated on separate release schedules:
+Alternatives include the following Azure SDKs, which are independently updated on separate release schedules:

 + [.NET](/dotnet/api/overview/azure/search/management)
 + [Python](/python/api/overview/azure/search/management?view=azure-python)